wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

 </Window>
 ```

  Specifically, this XAML defines a window and a button by using the `Window` and `Button` elements, respectively.
 Each element is configured with attributes, such as the `Window` element's `Title` attribute to specify the window's title-bar text.
 At run time, WPF converts the elements and attributes that are defined in markup to instances of WPF classes.
-For example, the `Window` element is converted to an instance of the <xref:System.Windows.Window> class whose <xref:System.Windows.Window.Title*> property is the value of the `Title` attribute.
+For example, the `Window` element is converted to an instance of the <xref:System.Windows.Window> class whose <xref:System.Windows.Window.Title%2A> property is the value of the `Title` attribute.

  The following figure shows the user interface (UI) that is defined by the XAML in the previous example.